 GU10 or Integrated LED Downlights?

 The main strength of an integrated downlight is also its main weakness.
-Integrated LED downlights have a much longer life expectancy but the LED is none replaceable.
-They are designed to last for 50,000 to 75,000 hours but in the event of a failure you have to replace the entire fitting.
+Integrated LED downlights have a much longer life expectancy but the LED isn't replaceable.
+The earlier versions were designed to last for 50,000 to 100,000 hours.
+This ultra-long life span has been reduced to 25,000 to 40,000 in recent years.
+In the event of a failure you have to replace the entire fitting where as GU10 downlights have replaceable LEDs.

 Integrated LED Downlights are not for Pessimists